Unitary, anomalous Master Ward Identity and its connections to the Wess-Zumino condition, BV formalism and $L_\infty$-algebras: Introduction

 In a previous paper \cite{BDFR21}, we investigated the action of symmetries in the C*-algebraic construction of scalar quantum field theories proposed in \cite{BF19}.
 In that construction the algebras are generated by S-matrices which describe local interactions within compact regions of spacetime.
 Subject to a causality condition and a unitary version of the Schwinger-Dyson equation, one obtains a net of C*-algebras satisfying the Haag-Kastler axioms, generalized to generic globally hyperbolic spacetimes according to the principles of locally covariant QFT \cite{BFV03}.
 Starting from the free Lagrangian and admitting only linear interactions, one obtains the well known Weyl algebra of the free field.
 If one includes more general interactions, the arising algebra possesses automorphisms which act nontrivially only in a compact subregion.
 The existence of such internal symmetries violates the time slice axiom which states that observations in the neighborhood of some Cauchy surface determine all other observables, \ie the algebra associated to this neighborhood is already the algebra of the whole spacetime.

 Therefore, we introduced in \cite{BDFR21} an additional axiom for these C*-algebras: the ``unitary anomalous Master Ward Identity (UAMWI).''
-It characterizes how symmetries of the classical configuration space are modified in the quantum theory.
-The symmetries considered form a group $\G_c$ of transformations with compact support, generated by affine field redefinitions and point transformations.
-The modification consists in a transformation of the classical functional describing the local interaction.
-It leads to a map (the anomaly term) $\zeta:\G_c\to\Rc_c$ to a group $\Rc_c$ which is interpreted as the analogue to the St\"uckelberg-Petermann renormalization group which according to Stora's \emph{Main Theorem of Renormalization} \cite{PopineauS16,DF04} governs the freedom of imposing renormalization conditions.
-And, most importantly for this paper, $\zeta$ satisfies a cocycle relation.
+It characterizes how \textit{symmetries of the classical configuration space}, which are not necessarily symmetries of the Lagrangian, are modified in the quantum theory.
+The symmetries considered form a group $\G_c$ of transformations with compact support, generated by affine field redefinitions and point transformations \footnote{We remark that none of the considered Lagrangians is invariant under such transformations.}.
+Their action on observables is modified by a map (the anomaly term) $\zeta$ from $\G_c$ to a group $\Rc_c$ of transformations of functionals.
+In perturbation theory, the elements of $\Rc_c$ relate different choices of time ordering prescriptions which not necessarily satisfy covariance conditions.
+According to Stora's \emph{Main Theorem of Renormalization} \cite{PopineauS16,DF04} these transformations form a subgroup of the St\"uckelberg-Petermann renormalization group \cite{BDF09}.
+This subgroup is determined by the conditions Action Ward Identity, Field Equation and Field Independence on the time ordering and the requirement of compact support.
+It should be distinguished from other subgroups related to covariance conditions.
+Actually, the intersection with such subgroups is typically trivial.
+Most importantly for this paper, $\zeta$ satisfies a cocycle relation.
 We also showed that this cocycle $\zeta$ exists in the perturbative version of the model where it can be determined up to equivalence and yields the known anomalies.

 Building on these results, in the present paper we explore further the cocycle condition, focusing on perturbation theory.
 Since the non-triviality of this cocycle is related to the existence of anomalies, it is reasonable to expect that it should be related to the Wess-Zumino consistency condition.
 The latter has been originally derived in the context of the effective action and it reflects to the way in which this action transforms under infinitesimal gauge symmetries.
 In Section~\ref{sec:WZ} we review that original derivation, following essentially \cite{AG85}.
 Although it is clear that the Wess-Zumino consistency condition has to be related to the action of the Lie algebra of the group of symmetries of the theory, the precise statement of this fact in the framework of \cite{BF19,BDFR21} has not been known.
 While addressing this question, the present work also makes connections with another statement of the Wess-Zumino consistency condition, namely the one present in the BV formalism.